 Prevention and treatment of COVID-19

-The best way to prevent you or your family from getting sick is to use healthy practices that prevent the spread of germs, similar to what you probably already do to avoid catching a cold, the flu, or other respiratory viruses.
+The best way to prevent you or your family from getting sick is to use healthy practices that prevent the spread of germs, similar to what you probably already do to avoid catching a cold, the flu, or other respiratory viruses (CDC, 2021-c):

 - If you are sick, stay home (unless you need urgent medical care).

 - Cover your mouth with a tissue when you sneeze or cough and then throw it away.
-If there are no tissues readily available, sneeze, or cough into your elbow rather than your hands.
+If you don’t have a tissue, sneeze or cough into your elbow rather than your hands.
 Wash your hands with soap and water afterward.

 - Avoid touching your mouth, nose, or eyes.

 - You can use a hand sanitizer that is at least 60% alcohol if soap and water are not available.
 If your hands are visibly soiled, you should wash them with soap and water.
 Hand sanitizer is not a good alternative in this case.

 Scientists—and everyone else—are still learning about COVID-19 and how to keep as many people as healthy as possible.
 The best thing you can do for yourself is to get vaccinated and practice healthy hygiene practices, like frequent hand-washing, avoiding people who are sick, and staying home if you develop symptoms or are exposed to someone who has tested positive.
 Keep yourself informed on the status of the virus in your area and review prevention guidelines with your community, friends, and family members.